cuspaceflight/m3-avionics/m3psu/README.md

 - Everything is designed to assume shore power of 11.5V to 14.5V, i.e. a 12V lead-acid (car) battery.
 - Internal power supply is assumed to be 2 Li-ion cells, 3.5V-4.2V per cell giving 7V-8.4V internal supply.
-- All components are designed to function at max working voltage of 16V, or higher.
+- All components are designed to function at max working voltage of 16V, or higher (usually 25V where possible).
 - 0402s are not available for capacitors >1µF and ≥16V.
     - Large capacitors will have to use the smallest footprint possible (which varies accordingly).
 - All resistors are 0402s unless carrying large currents.
 Check power rating (in hidden field) if so.